tiborcongo/hello-world/README.md

 For this test, deleted row two and added this row.
 Put this in by shortcut below to be a new branch with name branch2

-Soooo let's add another committ within the same branch to see what the merge options actually mean
+ let's add another committ within the same branch to see what the merge options actually mean

+Third committ down here.
+Also I deleted just part of a line in line 8 to see what that looks like